clev98/clev98.github.io/content/posts/Forward_Error_Correction_Based_Covert_Channels.md

 ![MATLAB DL-SCH Process](/images/post_pics/Forward_Error_Correction_Based_Covert_Channels/PDSCH.png)

 Coded data is first scrambled through a scrambler.
-Scrambling has several functions: makes data harder to read by unintended recipients, gives data a unique signature to aid in identifying the sender, and can be used as analog encryption.
+Scrambling has several functions: makes data harder to read by unintended recipients, gives data a unique signature to aid in identifying the sender, can be used as analog encryption, and removes long runs of zeros in the signal.
 Scrambling XORs data with a pseudo random sequence.
 Further information on the scrambler will be covered later.
 At this point data is modulated, most likely with some variation of QAM, mapped to specific RX antennas (layer mapping & precoding), and is transmitted.

 ## Turbo Coding Basics
 A Turbo Code is a forward error correcting code.
 The sender will encode the data, and the receiver is able to use this encoded information to discover and correct bit errors that occurred in transmission.
 The LTE Turbo Encoder takes one bit in and outputs three bits.
 The first bit is the systematic bit, this is the original data bit.
 The second bit is from a recursive systematic convolutional (RSC) code, calculated on the original order of the transmitted data.
 The third bit is also from a RSC, but this time it has been calculated from some permutation of the original data.
 After encoding, the bits will be organized in a concatenated block form, [X<sub>k</sub>, Z<sub>k</sub>, Z'<sub>k</sub>], where X<sub>k</sub> is all of the systematic bits, Z<sub>k</sub> is all of the first RSC bits, and Z'<sub>k</sub> is all of the second RSC bits.
 All three blocks are naturally of equal length.
 These bits are then processed, scrambled, modulated, and transmitted.